seunggookim/surfviz/README.md

 # surfviz

-MATLAB codes for visualization of surface-mapped scalar values.
+MATLAB scripts for visualization of surface-mapped scalar values.
 Largely inspired by visualization functions in `CAT12` (http://www.neuro.uni-jena.de/cat/) but more useful in serial/parallel batch processing (i.e., no user-interaction required).

 ## Features
 - Various FreeSurfer (http://freesurfer.net/) surface models (white, pial, inflated, semi-inflated, sphere) can be used.